 We do not have any issue in sourcing water, and the existing supply of water meets our daily operational needs.
-Water consumption mainly arises from the daily use of water by the employees at the office during working hours, and domestic sewage is directly discharged into municipal sewage pipelines.
+Water consumption mainly arises from the daily operations of properties managed by us and our employees' daily use during working hours.
+Domestic sewage is directly discharged into municipal sewage pipelines.